1) Trump 2) Russia 3) Rest of America

 - 1970s: dishy newbie Susan Blakely and everyone’s favorite football player O.J.
 Simpson.

 We also get TV stars of the ’60s (Robert Vaughn, Robert Wagner and Richard Chamberlain), along with one from the ’70s: Bobby Brady himself, Mike Lookinland, acting in scenes with Newman and Dunaway.
-Well, “acting.”
+OK, “acting.”